Meet Our Coaches

 Ryan Putney

 Ryan is an active competitor in chess tournaments and owes his improvement to chess books, videos, and private lessons.
 What attracted him to chess was the competitive nature of the game, as well as the beauty of chess moves and positions.
-He also enjoys the ever-growing chess community, which is full of positive and supportive people who are always willing to help each other improve.
+He also enjoys the ever-growing chess community, which is full of positive people who are always willing to help each other improve.

 Ryan is currently attending the University of South Florida and pursuing a degree in Personal Financial Planning.
+One of his notable academic achievements was winning 2nd place in the Perlman Price Young Entrepreneurs Program.

 Coach